corda/corda-runtime-os/buildSrc/README.md

 - the project version
 - git revision

-If ran locally with no properties passed the task will publish images to the local Docker Daemon.
+If ran locally with no Gradle properties passed the task will publish images to the local Docker Daemon.

 if jibRemotePublish is true images will be published to artifactory under: